-The Notes are being offered under Regulation S by the Issuer.
-The Notes will initially be represented by a global notes in registered form which will be issued, offered and sold in reliance on Regulation S (the "Regulation S Global Note") and will be registered in the name of a nominee for a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg").
-It is expected that delivery of the Regulation S Global Note will be made in book-entry form against payment therefor in immediately available funds on 5 August 2020 (the "Issue Date").
+The Notes are being offered under Rule 144A and Regulation S by each of Citigroup Global Markets Limited, Emirates NBD PJSC, ICBC Standard Bank Plc, Merrill Lynch International, SMBC Nikko Capital Markets Limited and Standard Chartered Bank (each a "Joint Bookrunner" and, collectively, the "Joint Bookrunners"), subject to their acceptance and right to reject orders in whole or in part.
+The Notes will initially be represented by global notes in registered form (the "Global Note") one of which will be issued in respect of the Notes ("Rule 144A Notes") offered and sold in reliance on Rule 144A (the "Rule 144A Global Note") and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), and the other of which will be issued in respect of the Notes ("Regulation S Notes") offered and sold in reliance on Regulation S Global Note") and will be registered in the name of a nominee for a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg").
+It is expected that delivery of the Global Notes will be made in book-entry form against payment therefor in immediately available funds on the Issue Date (i.e., the fifth Business Day following the date of pricing of the Notes (such settlement cycle being referred to as "T + 5")).